He Shou Wu Root: Blood Builder, Ultimate Health, and Longevity

 Hailing from southern and central China, he shou wu might not be a household herb name in the western world— like ginseng, for example.

-In fact, Traditional Chinese Medicine (TCM) upholds he shou wu as one of the most important herbs in the world.
+Traditional Chinese Medicine (TCM) upholds he shou wu as one of the most important herbs in the world.

 Thus, he shou wu was dubbed a powerful blood builder—with blood-building being the most potent key to promoting health and longevity combined.

 WHAT IS BLOOD BUILDING?

 Again, it’s not a health term; we’re too familiar with in the western world.

 Regardless, what does it mean, and how does it translate to modern health?